shriv/shriv-portfolio/content/post/network-issues/index.md

 ## Managing the issues

 In my example, there were two key issues preventing a connected network: (1) too high precision of coordinates leading to small gaps between what should be connected edges and, (2) edges connected to interior nodes.
 The first is a data problem.
 The degree of rounding to the nearest 10 m is possibly a little high, but examining some of the disconnected areas identified gaps of a few metres.
 The second problem appears to be a peculiarity of the `sfnetworks` paradigm where [edges that aren't connected at terminal nodes are considered disconnected](https://luukvdmeer.github.io/sfnetworks/articles/preprocess_and_clean.html#subdivide-edges-1).
 Luckily solving these two issues is not too challenging with sensible suggestions [here](https://gis.stackexchange.com/questions/370640/how-to-connect-edges-in-a-network-even-if-they-dont-exactly-match-spatially) for the first problem and `sfnetworks` documentation on the operation `to_spatial_subdivision` for the second.
+I've also included a `to_simple_simple` morpher to lighten the network object.
+This creates more light weight visualisations and faster processing on the network.

 ```r